Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 # Bugs:

-Most of this was for my test phone which is old revision 1.1 Braveheart!
-But revision ~1.2, 3GB version, seem to have mainly the same issues (although it should now work with USB-C and no power drain when turned off)
+Tested with revision 1.1 Braveheart and revision 1.2 3GB.
+They seem to have the same issues however (if not mentioned below).
+(To clarify, of course, with rev 1.1, USB-C did not work at all and power drain when turned off.
+But this is well known and not mentioned below).

 ## Bugs

 #### General (GNOME / apps / asorted)

+ **TODO** check or add issues for [Mobian](https://salsa.debian.org/Mobian-team/devices/pinephone-support/-/issues) or for [GNOME](https://gitlab.gnome.org/GNOME) apps, for instance.

-- mute doesn't work on calls!! \
+1. mute doesn't work on calls!! \
 **issue up:** it is only for SIP calls (i.e. on 3G and 4G?) -> https://gitlab.gnome.org/GNOME/calls/-/issues/395
-- Phone calls; Some minor electrical noise is a minor annoyance (I mostly use 4G).
-Recommended to use headphones: Speaker phone is garbage (echo!), regular call is OK but can echo a lot too (!), headphones works well.
-- at boot, cellular network is off, although it is on in settings GUI.
-Need to turn Mobile Data off and on again.
+2. at boot, cellular network is off, although it is on in settings GUI.
+Need to manually turn Mobile Data off and on again.
-- upower reports 3 batteries instead of 2 when using Pinephone (hardware) keyboard.
-- Virtual keyboard, except for "terminal" other keyboard layouts interpret some combinations as commands, e.g. SHIFT+c => backspace, not capital C (!).
+3. Virtual keyboard, except for "terminal" other keyboard layouts interpret some combinations as commands, e.g. SHIFT+c => backspace, not capital C (!).
-- **VERY ANNOYING!** Sound (input and output) is sometimes completely dead (need to restart phone or, sometimes, just Pulseaudio is enough) **TODO** add/check here https://salsa.debian.org/Mobian-team/devices/pinephone-support/-/issues. (when trying to play sound it then fails with _"Failed to create sink input: sink is suspended"_)
+4. **VERY ANNOYING!** Sound (input and output) is sometimes completely dead (need to restart phone or, sometimes, just Pulseaudio is enough) (when trying to play sound it then fails with _"Failed to create sink input: sink is suspended"_)
-- Turning off wifi in settings and on again, does not find any wifi networks until system reboot.
+5. Turning off wifi in settings and on again, does not find any wifi networks until system reboot.
+6. LED is often blinking but unclear why, where is notification?
+Also sometimes I get notification which just says it should enter suspend now?
-- Notifications doesn't keep time: if you get a notification and suspend for X hours, it will just say you just got a notification 1m (or w-e) ago on screen. i.e., suspended time is not counted.
+7. Notifications doesn't keep time: if you get a notification and suspend for X hours, it will just say you just got a notification 1m (or w-e) ago on screen. i.e., suspended time is not counted.
-- After pairing Bluetooth headphones, how to play sound there and not speakers?
+8. After pairing Bluetooth headphones, how to play sound there and not speakers?
-- Ringtone plays from headphones if connected, this is LOUD.
+9. Ringtone plays from headphones if connected, this is LOUD.
 Dangerous??
+10. During calls, the screen blanks often (easy fixable?). **Comment:** This issue is not so bad anymore, keep an eye on it.

 #### Pinephone specific

+9. Phone calls; Some minor electrical noise is a minor annoyance (I mostly use 4G).
+Recommended to use headphones: Speaker phone is garbage (echo!), regular call is OK but can echo a lot too (!), headphones works well.
-- ~~on low and moderate brightness settings, screen blinks and can even be completely black!
+11. ~~on low and moderate brightness settings, screen blinks and can even be completely black!
 Due to low battery?
+Random?~~ \
-Random?~~ This has not happened again on rev 1.2?
+**Fixed:** This has not happened again on rev 1.2?
-- **What?!** wifi hw switch doesn't work when device is already on (i.e. wifi is always "on").
+13. **What?!** wifi hw switch doesn't work when device is already on (i.e. wifi is always "on").
-- LED is often blinking but unclear why, where is notification?
-Also sometimes I get notification which just says it should enter suspend now?
-- **VERY ANNOYING!** Screen sometimes blank (and/or more rarely applications are gone when trying to wake it).
+14. **VERY ANNOYING!** Screen sometimes blank (and/or more rarely applications are gone when trying to wake it).
 Sound still works.
-- Calling issues, screen blanks often (easy fix?), somewhat poor 4G call sound, calling someone's voice mail sometimes quiet.
-- **ANNOYING** Like 50% of the time, the camera is not discovered and need to reboot. (_Could not open /dev/video2: No such device or address_)
+15. **ANNOYING** Like 50% of the time, the camera is not discovered and need to reboot. (_Could not open /dev/video2: No such device or address_)
-- USB-C usually works (phone rev 1.2), but sometimes it doesn't detect the (USB, HDMI, ..) devices.
+16. USB-C usually works (phone rev 1.2), but sometimes it doesn't detect the (USB, HDMI, ..) devices.
 Yes you can use the phone as a computer (HDMI screen, USB peripherals etc.).
 Although it is amazingly slow in 1440p.
 However, the clear bug here is that sometimes USB-C stops working and I needed to reboot and remove battery. ~~Is this related to using the attachable Pine keyboard?~~ To reproduce; connect USB periherals, disconnect and then reconnect the cable - in these cases usb seems to stop working until reboot (removal of battery necessary or coincidence?).
 I think the problem is the same regardless if Pine keyboard is attached or not.

 #### Pinephone Keyboard specific

 The attachable keyboard adds roughtly 3x (+200%, 6000mAh) battery life and it's a keyboard.
 Nice.

+1. upower reports 3 batteries instead of 2 when using Pinephone (hardware) keyboard.
+Additionally, battery detection seems unstable, and sometimes reports keyboard as 0% power.
-- _(fixable [1])_ The layout is peculiar, specifically it is very annoying to write with Swedish layout (öä).
+2. _(fixable [1])_ The layout is peculiar, specifically it is very annoying to write with Swedish layout (öä).
-- _(fixable [1])_ The special buttons to write symbols such as `|` `-` `_` stopped working, probably related to keyboard choosen in OS?
+3. _(fixable [1])_ The special buttons to write symbols such as `|` `-` `_` stopped working, probably related to keyboard choosen in OS?
-- _(battery detection)_ It reports 1-2 extra batteries (`upower -d` or settings) which decreases the calculated battery percentage (100%+100%+0%+0% = 50% battery left).
+4. _(battery detection)_ It reports 1-2 extra batteries (`upower -d` or settings) which decreases the calculated battery percentage (100%+100%+0%+0% = 50% battery left).
-- _(battery detection)_ In general the phone does not detect the size of the batteries, so it ignores that the keyboard battery is twice the size as the internal when calculating remaining battery percentage.
+5. _(battery detection)_ In general the phone does not detect the size of the batteries, so it ignores that the keyboard battery is twice the size as the internal when calculating remaining battery percentage.
-- _(battery detection)_ Sometimes it temporarily loses contact (or something) and reports keyboard battery as 0%.
+6. _(battery detection)_ Sometimes it temporarily loses contact (or something) and reports keyboard battery as 0%.
 The keyboard still works however.

 [1] - afaik you can reprogram the firmware in the keyboard (https://xnux.eu/log/#044) and do really what you'd want.
 Also you can change the keyboard mapping in OS.